 type of connection between pipeline and substructure.

-Soil-structure interaction effects should be taken into account using prEN 1998-5:2022, 8.
+Soil-structure interaction effects should be taken into account using EN 1998-5:—4, Clause 8.
 Models for elevated pipelines should consider inertial and kinematic interaction effects.
 For pipelines with on-ground foundations only the foundation response should be taken into account.

 Straight pipelines may be idealised by beam models with distributed masses.
 A pipeline may be considered as a straight pipeline when the radius of curvature is greater than 20 times the outer diameter of the pipelines as in EN 1594:2013, 7.2.1 and 7.2.2.